 Note: The affiliated program in communication sciences and disorders through East Carolina University has requirements in addition to coursework required for the Minor in Speech-Language Pathology.
-Students are advised to contact a School of Education advisor for details.
+Students are advised to contact the College of Health Student Success Center for details.

 Students majoring in another subject who wish to minor in speech-language pathology must complete the following requirements.

 |EDSL A201||Foundations of Communication Disorders||3|

 |EDSL A301||Anatomy and Physiology of Speech and Hearing||3|

 A total of 21 credits is required for this minor.